MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 3. **Interactive**.
 When an update is available, prompt the end user for permission before downloading it, and then immediately apply the update.
 If an update was released using the `mandatory` flag, the end user would still be notified about the update, but they wouldn't have the choice to ignore it.

     ```javascript
-    // Active update, which lets the end user know
+    // Active update that lets the end user know
     // about each update, and displays it to them
     // immediately after downloading it
     class MyApp extends Component {}